 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 Specialty Clinics Specialty Referrals

 You've made a list of pediatricians you're interested in, now what do you do?
-How do you decide?
-Start by scheduling prenatal consults to interview process the potential pediatricians.
-Considering that this doctor will be the first to treat your baby, you'll want to be sure that you're comfortable with the doctor's personality, office staff, location, and environment.
+How do you decide which doctor is right for you?
+Start by scheduling prenatal consultations to interview the potential pediatricians.
+Considering that the doctor you choose will be the first to treat your baby, you'll want to be sure that you're comfortable with the doctor's personality, office staff, location, and environment.
 A prenatal appointment is an excellent opportunity for parents to ask questions and get acquainted with the office staff.